-Our characterization would allow a more general parametric econometric re-analysis of Farber's (2005, 2008) data, using sample proxies like CM's for KR's rational-expectations model of the targets.
-Here, instead, we choose to illustrate our characterization's empirical potential by using it to re-analyze Farber's data nonparametrically, again using sample proxies for the targets.
+Our characterization would be well suited to a structural econometric reanalysis of Farber's (2005, 2008) data, using sample proxies like CM's for KR's rational-expectations model of the targets.
+Here, however, we illustrate our characterization's empirical potential by using it to re-analyze Farber's data nonparametrically, again using sample proxies for the targets.